typed-ember/glint/docs/directives.md

 ## `@glint-nocheck`

-The `@glint-noceck` directive will cause glint to not report errors for the entire template.
+The `@glint-nocheck` directive will cause glint to not report errors for the entire template.
 The template is still processed by Glint such that auto-complete, type look-up, jump to definition, etc. are still functional, but any type errors will be ignored.
 This can be useful as a step in a